viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 ### SortedMergeDescending

-Merges two or more sequences that are in a common order (either ascending or descending) into a single sequence that preserves that order.
+Merges two or more sequences that are in a common descending order into a single sequence that preserves that order.

 This method has 2 overloads.

 ### SortedMergeByDescending

-Merges two or more sequences that are in a common order (either ascending or descending) according to a key into a single sequence that preserves that order.
+Merges two or more sequences that are in a common descending order according to a key into a single sequence that preserves that order.

 This method has 2 overloads.